-Autellus also cites a portion of an unreleased dive video from the second Baltic Sea UFO expedition as further evidence that the object could have been part of a Nazi anti-submarine net installation.
+Autellus also cites a portion of an unreleased dive video from the second Baltic Sea USO expedition as further evidence that the object could have been part of a Nazi anti-submarine net installation.

 *Editor's note: the authenticity of the "anti-submarine net" video could not be independently verified.
 Although the dimensions and length of the algae-encrusted netting in the video clip does appear to match his description of the anti-submarine net configuration he claims the Baltic Sea anomaly to be - it cannot be viewed as conclusive.
 GAA

 Swedish Diver Debunks Autellus Claim